tinkoff-ai/etna/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Did you read the [contribution guide](https://github.com/tinkoff-ai/etna/blob/master/CONTRIBUTING.md)?
 - [ ] Did you update the docs?
 We use Numpy format for all the methods and classes.
+- [ ] Did you write any new necessary tests?
 - [ ] Did you update the [CHANGELOG](https://github.com/tinkoff-ai/etna/blob/master/CHANGELOG.md)?
 <!-- For CHANGELOG separate each item in unreleased section by blank line to reduce collisions -->